CJO100293/Project-4/README.md

   - **/ML/ML_colab.ipynb** - This jupyter notebook does the same as "/ML/ML.ipynb" except this version can be ran in the cloud using Google Colab.
 - **Tableau Visualization Files:**
   - **/Visualizations/Project-4-Visualizations.twbx** - This file contains our tableau visualizations created using "/output_data/ETL/csv/ETL_Visualizations_credit_data.csv".
+- **Project-Presentation Files:**
+  - **/Presentation/Probability of Loan Defaults - Presentation.pptx** - This file is the powerpoint file to our project presentation.

 ## **Sources:**
 - Our dataset located in "/Resources/credit_data.csv" originated from https://www.kaggle.com/datasets/zaurbegiev/my-dataset?select=credit_test.csv.
 We renamed it from "credit_test.csv" to "credit_data.csv".